bsiddiqui/alexa-router/README.md

 // Do all your routing configs alexa.action('my-action', ...)

-// Configure a route for passing a JSON to alexa-router and reply with a JSON too app.post('/alexa/incoming', bodyParser.json(), (req, res) => {
+// Configure a route for passing JSON to alexa-router app.post('/alexa/incoming', bodyParser.json(), (req, res) => {
   alexa.dispatch(req.body)
   .then(result => res.json(result))